Can't Forget You (Gloria Estefan song)

-"Can't Forget You" is a song by Cuban-American singer and songwriter Gloria Estefan.
-It was released in 1991 as the third single from her second solo album, Into the Light (1991), and at the same time as "Remember Me with Love" in the UK.
-The single covered almost all the other countries where Estefan released the album, including Australia, Japan, Philippines, Spain, Canada and the United States.
+"Can't Forget You" is a song by Cuban-American singer-songwriter Gloria Estefan, released in June 1991 by Epic as the third single from her second solo album, Into the Light (1991), and at the same time as "Remember Me with Love" in the UK.
+Written by Jorge Casas, Clay Ostwald and Jon Secada, the single covered almost all the other countries where Estefan released the album, including Australia, Japan, Philippines, Spain, Canada and the United States.
 "Nayib’s Song (I Am Here for You)" was also released in some European markets as the third official single from the album.
 The song is much in the style of her earlier songs like "Can't Stay Away from You" or "Don't Wanna Lose You".
-It peaked at number 43 on the Billboard Hot 100, but reached number two on the Billboard Adult Contemporary chart.
+It peaked at number 43 on the US Billboard Hot 100, but reached number two on the Billboard Adult Contemporary chart.
 No remixes were created for this song.
 In the UK, "Can't Forget You" was included as a B-side on the single "Go Away", released in 1993.

+Critical reception

+David Quantick from NME wrote, "Ballads like "Can't Forget You" are echoes of previous Estefan ballads.
+The Latin element is highly subdued."